jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

     ]
 ```

 Cool.
-Let's put that list into a `Model` that an Elm program can use:
+We'll store that list in a `Model` to pass to some rendering layer:

 ```haskell
 import List